 Much like different people learn in different ways, supporters won’t all gain an understanding of, or connect with, your organization equally.
 Therefore, by coordinating a variety of content you’ll be allowing people to increase their understanding of your organization in whatever way is most effective for them personally.

 So, to improve your donor communication with supporters, you need to create great, streamlined content that provides them with the kind of consistent messaging that drives trust.

 Great content is captivating, motivating, and improves a donor’s personal connection to your organization.
 Keep your mission and core values at the center of everything you do, and site visitors are sure to see the “true you” shine through.

 Take this example from buildOn, an organization that aims to break the cycle of poverty through education.

-From videos to blog posts to e-mails, they drive a consistent message about who they are at their core: they “build” hope.
+From videos to blog posts to e-mails, they drive a consistent message about who they are: they “build” hope.

 Building hope for a new generation.